The Klau Institute seeks to help shape innovative, principled, and hopeful practices to promote human dignity.

 Drawing Insights from Multiple Perspectives

-In keeping with our founding vision, the Klau Center seeks first and foremost to gather together and engage the imaginations of the brightest minds.
+In keeping with our founding vision, the Klau Institute seeks first and foremost to gather together and engage the imaginations of the brightest minds.
 Whether this involves giving voice to those affected by race here at home or creating communities of international scholars to tackle complex human rights challenges, our initiatives are designed to elicit partnership and understanding across intellectual boundaries.

 Points of engagement

-A new initiative designed to provide intellectual and moral building blocks to begin the transformative work of anti-racism in our students, on our campus, and in our broader communities.
+Our initiative designed to provide intellectual and moral building blocks to begin the transformative work of anti-racism in our students, on our campus, and in our broader communities.

 Our ongoing project to gather and archive stories of the Notre Dame community on race, developed in partnership with the Gallivan Program in Journalism, Ethics, and Democracy and University Archives.

 This initiative brings together Catholic universities across the globe who share a commitment to human rights education.

 This nonpartisan, student-led initiative promotes voter education, registration, and mobilization, and fosters conscientious engagement in political and civic life among students.

 Each year a distinguished group of experts from a variety of disciplines convenes at Notre Dame to share their experience and imagination on pressing social issues.

 The lab develops and tests methodologies to assess state compliance with reparative orders of international adjudication bodies.